Please Register Early. Limited Seating!

 Sandy, UT 84070

 You may cancel your registration up to 10 days before the workshop (Monday, March 2nd, 2020) and receive a full refund minus a $75 cancellation fee.
 If cancellation occurs in less than 10 days prior to the event, there is no refund.
 Also, if the event date is changed for some reason, the presenter is ill, the presenter will be rescheduled for another date and you may cancel your registration up to 10 days before the new date, for a full refund minus a $75 cancellation fee.
 If the event is cancelled and we will not hold the event, only the cost of the tuition will be refunded, no hotel, travel, or any other costs.
-Also, should you decide not to attend for any reason, the registration is NOT transferable to another future event.
+Also, should you decide not to attend for any reason, the registration is NOT transferable to another future event or refundable.

 If you require ADA Accommodations, please contact our office at least 7 days in advance of the event so that we can ensure accommodations are made.